apanasyu/GoogleTrends/README.md

 ![image](https://user-images.githubusercontent.com/80060152/116128999-92513480-a697-11eb-9cc9-c8aa2243b3d0.png)

+Top Table shows performance at City Resolution and bottom at Country Resolution.

 # GoogleTrends not the same as Geocoding

     formCityList('Input/3183.pickle') #forms list of cities from Google Trend Associations, stores into "allCities.pickle"